Ergodicity of Poisson products and applications: The leftmost position transformation

 Let

-The set $X_0$ is simply the subset of $X \times X^*$ in which the ``distinguished point'' is strictly to the left of any ``undistinguished point''.
+The set $X_0$ is simply the subset of $X \times X^*$ in which the ``distinguished point'' is strictly to the left of any ``undistinguished point.''
 The formula below verifies measurability of $X_0$:

-\begin{prop} Let $T:\mathbb{R}_+\to\mathbb{R}_+$ be conservative and Lebesgue-measure-preserving.
-Then the leftmost position transformation associated with $T$ is well defined and is isomorphic to the induced map of the Poisson product on the set $X_0$ defined by equation \eqref{eq:X_0}:
+\begin{prop} Let $T\dvtx \mathbb{R}_+\to\mathbb{R}_+$ be conservative and Lebesgue-meas\-ure-preserving.
+Then the leftmost position transformation associated with $T$ is well defined\vadjust{\goodbreak} and is isomorphic to the induced map of the Poisson product on the set $X_0$ defined by equation \eqref{eqX0},

-Where $\mu_0=(\mu\times\mu_*)\mid_{X_0}$ is the restriction of the measure product $\mu\times\mu_*$ to the set $X_0$, and $\mathcal{B}_0 = \left(\mathcal{B}\otimes\mathcal{B}^*\right)\cap X_0$ is the restriction of the $\sigma$-algebra on the product space to subset of $X_0$.
+where $\mu_0=(\mu\times\mu_*)\mid_{X_0}$ is the restriction of the measure product $\mu\times\mu_*$ to the set $X_0$, and $\mathcal{B}_0 = (\mathcal{B}\otimes\mathcal{B}^* )\cap X_0$ is the restriction of the $\sigma$-algebra on the product space to subset of $X_0$.

 In particular, $\mu_0(X_0)=1$, so $(X_0,\mathcal{B}_0,\mu_0)$ is a probability space. \end{prop}